-Final grade: In the final weeks of the semester, you will assemble your portfolio, write a brief cover letter, and write an in-class final essay.
-Your final grade will be based on the scores given to your portfolio and final exam by two readers.
-The portfolio is worth 70% and the final exam is worth 30% of the final grade (see grading rubric and grading scale, pp. 6, 7).
-To receive a C or higher for this course, you must receive at least 70% out of 100% on your portfolio and final exam combined.
+Final grade: In the final weeks of the semester, you will assemble your portfolio, write a brief cover letter, and compose an in-class final essay.
+Your final grade is based on the scores given to your portfolio and final exam by two readers: the portfolio accounts for 70 percent, the final exam 30 percent (see grading rubric and scale below).
+To receive a C or higher for this course, you must earn a score of at least 70 percent (out of 100) on your portfolio and final exam combined.